 I think letter writing is a lost art.
 There’s something magical that happens when you put pen to paper!
 You can uplift military members who are fighting for our freedom by just sending letters!
 How easy is that?

 I mean, you can send care packages if you want, but it can be easier than that.
-Writing to soldiers overseas is a rewarding and cheap way to make a difference!
+Writing to soldiers overseas is a rewarding and affordable way to make a difference!

 What really motivated me to join this cause was the fact that these soldiers do not get care packages or letters of support from anyone in the United States.
 This means that when a mail call comes, these soldiers just get nothing.
 How sad is that?
 I think it’s important that every military member gets mail – even if it is from a complete stranger!